amishapatel001/mini-project2/README.md

 # Rocks Paper Scissor
-Rock paper scissor is a hand game usually played between two pwople,in which each player simultaneously forms one of three shapes with an outstretched hand.
+Rock paper scissor is a hand game usually played between two people,in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are rock , paper and scissor.

 ## Specific Features